Aggregation of financial markets: Limit order book markets

-\begin{definition} The procedure described in Proposition~\ref{prop:iso_util_settling_a_market} is called iso-util settlement or clearing, and we say that~$\mathscr{L}_\sigma$ is the iso-util settled limit order book of the unsettled limit order book~$\mathscr{L}$. \end{definition}
+\begin{definition} The procedure described in Proposition~\ref{prop:iso_util_settling_a_market} is called iso-util settlement or clearing, and we say that~$\mathscr{L}_\sigma$ is the iso-util-settled limit order book of the unsettled limit order book~$\mathscr{L}$. \end{definition}

-\begin{example} The limit order book in Table~\ref{tab:limitorderbook_isoutil_clearing} is the iso-util clearing of the unsettled limit order book in Table~\ref{tab:limitorderbook_unsettled}.
-Observe that all crossed-out limit buy and sell orders from the adiabatic clearing in Table~\ref{tab:example_adiabatic} reappear on the opposite side of the book.
-The corresponding remaining demand and supply functions are potted in Figure~\ref{fig:RDF_RSF_settled_i}.
-We want to point out that the iso-util clearing must not necessarily result in a settled limit order book.
-Indeed, as it is the case in our example, there might be bid and ask limit orders at the same price.
-Figure~\ref{fig:isoutil_settled_limit_order_book} illustrates the iso-util clearing of the unsettled limit order book in Figure~\ref{fig:unsettled_limit_order_book}. \end{example}
+\begin{example} The limit order book in Table~\ref{tab:example_adiabatic_isoutil} (right) is the iso-util clearing of the unsettled limit order book in Table~\ref{tab:discrete_LOBs} (left).
+Observe that all crossed-out limit buy and sell orders from the adiabatic clearing in Table~\ref{tab:example_adiabatic_isoutil} (left) just reappear on the opposite side of the book.
+The resulting remaining demand and supply functions $RDF_i$ and $RSF_i$ are plotted in Figure~\ref{fig:RDF_RSF_discrete_isoutil_clearing} (compare also with Figure~\ref{fig:RDF_RSF_discrete}). \end{example}

-Let us now explain the background and motivation for these two clearing procedures.
-For this we introduce the following notion.
+Let us now elaborate on the background and motivation for these two clearing procedures.
+To this end, we introduce the following notion.

-\begin{definition}[Transparent trader] We call a market participant a \emph{transparent trader} if the trader communicates her current iso-util by posting the associated limit orders in the limit order book. \end{definition}
+\begin{definition}[Transparent trader] We call a market participant a \emph{transparent trader} if the trader communicates her iso-util by posting the associated limit orders in the limit order book. \end{definition}

-\begin{definition}[Iso-util trader] We call a market participant an \emph{iso-util trader} if the trader is willing to do any trade that does not decrease her utility. \end{definition}
+\begin{definition}[Iso-util trader] We call a market participant an \emph{iso-util trader} if the trader is willing to do any trade which does not decrease her utility. \end{definition}

-First, let us consider what happens if a (buy or sell) limit order of a transparent iso-util trader gets filled.
-We want to remind the reader that in this manuscript only the stationary case is studied.
-This means that the iso-util of the trader is unaffected by the fact that her limit order got filled.
-As the trader acts iso-util, she would be willing to undo the last trade as it would leave her utility invariant.
-As the trader is transparent, she would communicate this intention by issuing a limit order of the same price and same volume of the opposite type (i.e., sell or buy).\\
+First, we consider what happens if a (buy or sell) limit order of a transparent iso-util trader gets filled.
+We remind the reader that in this article only the stationary case is studied.
+That is, we assume that the iso-util of the trader is unaffected by the fact that her limit order gets executed.
+Since the trader acts iso-util, she would be willing to undo this trade simply because this would leave her utility invariant.
+Given that the trader is transparent, she would also communicate this intention by submitting a limit order of the same price and same volume, but of opposite type.